rgambord/c99-doc/doc/sections/6/7/2/3/index.rst

 .. _9899_6.7.2.3p4:

+.. container:: snum

+   :ref:`4 <9899_6.7.2.3p4>`

-:ref:`4 <9899_6.7.2.3p4>` All declarations of structure, union, or enumerated types that have the same scope and use the same tag declare the same type.
+All declarations of structure, union, or enumerated types that have the same scope and use the same tag declare the same type.
 The type is incomplete\ [#9899_note111]_ until the closing brace of the list defining the content, and complete thereafter.

 .. _9899_6.7.2.3p5:

+.. container:: snum

+   :ref:`5 <9899_6.7.2.3p5>`

-:ref:`5 <9899_6.7.2.3p5>` Two declarations of structure, union, or enumerated types which are in different scopes or use different tags declare distinct types.
+Two declarations of structure, union, or enumerated types which are in different scopes or use different tags declare distinct types.
 Each declaration of a structure, union, or enumerated type which does not include a tag declares a distinct type.

 .. _9899_6.7.2.3p6:

+.. container:: snum

+   :ref:`6 <9899_6.7.2.3p6>`

-:ref:`6 <9899_6.7.2.3p6>` A type specifier of the form
+A type specifier of the form

 .. code-block:: text